 All business transactions will be handled in the school office Monday through Friday.
 The school office is open 8:00 AM to 3:45 PM daily.
 Parents are asked not to interrupt classes to speak with a child.
 Parents may call the school office if it is imperative that a student receive instructions prior to the end of the school day, and those will be forwarded as soon as possible.
 The school office telephone is the only phone available for students, and it cannot be used without the permission of the school secretary or administrator.
 Students may not have their cell phones on during school hours.
 Please see the Cell Phone policy.
-School office summer hours are 9:00 AM to 2:00 PM, and the office is open Monday - Thursday.
+School office summer hours are 9:00

+AM to 1:00 PM, and the office is open Monday - Thursday.
 We are closed on Friday during the summer.

-Parents are responsible to notify the school office with any changes of personal information, including change of address, change of telephone numbers for home or work, or change of parental custody.
+Covid-19 Policy: If a parent comes into the building for school business, temperatures will be taken and a questionnaire must be filled out.
+Drive-thru is preferred.
+Our staff will be happy to come to your car under our overhang.
+Simply call 352-726-3759 to arrange for this.
+Visitors will be extremely limited this year, including chapel service visitors.
+Parents are responsible to notify the school office with any changes of personal information, including chapge of address, change of telephone numbers for home or work, or change of including change of address, change of telephone numbers for home or work, or change of parental custody.
 This will ensure that we can contact you immediately should an emergency arise.
 You may update this info online using your login in at www.myschoolworx.com.